-U.S. Senator and 2020 presidential candidate Kamala Harris (D-CA) got herself into some trouble during a radio interview with “The Breakfast Club” on Monday morning.
+U.S. Senator and 2020 presidential candidate Kamala Harris (D-CA) got herself into some trouble during a radio interview with “The Breakfast Club”.

 When asked about rumors that she opposed legalizing marijuana she replied, “Half of my family is from Jamaica, are you kidding me?
 I believe we need to legalize marijuana.”

 Harris told host Charlemagne that she smoked in High School and College.
 “I did inhale,” she joked.